Manafort jury note signals problems reaching consensus

 The jury weighing multiple fraud charges against former Trump campaign chairman Paul Manafort passed a note to the judge on Tuesday signaling difficulty reaching consensus on at least one count, as deliberations stretched into their fourth day.

 The note passed to Judge T.S.
-Ellis III asked: "If we cannot come to consensus on a single count, what does that mean for the final verdict?"
+Ellis III asked: "If we cannot come to consensus on a single count...what does that mean for the final verdict?"

 Ellis responded that this would not be “exceptional” and said the jury could reach a “partial verdict.”